Klema4/discord-pfp/README.md

 # Discord PFP (EN)

-This project provides a simple PHP script to fetch a user's profile picture from Discord using their user ID.
+This project provides a simple PHP script to fetch and cache a user's profile picture from Discord using their user ID.

 ## Requirements